Grades, Evaluations, and Credit

 The Dean's Leadership Awards

 Each program session, the Dean’s Leadership Awards are presented to those students who best exemplify the Programs’ values of academic excellence and community support.
-Awards are distributed for Community Service, Peer Leadership, and Academic Excellence.
+Awards are distributed in each of the program’s major academic disciplines and as well as for Community Service and Peer Leadership.
 Dean’s Leadership Awards winners are feted in a small ceremony at the end of the program.